 This Environmental Report underwent public consultation for 14 weeks between November 2022 and February 2023.
 Comments received during this period have informed subsequent changes to the Environmental Report of the rdWRMP24.
+South Staffs Water received permission from Defra to publish their WRMP24 in a letter dated 21 August 2024.
+This Environmental Report will accompany the final WRMP24, both of which will be published in October 2024.

-These changes will be documented in the SEA Post Adoption Statement which sets out how the SEA an any views expressed by the consultation bodies or the public have influenced the WRMP24.
-This will be published by South Staffs Water following adoption of the final plan.
+Following adoption of the final plan, the SEA Post Adoption Statement will be published.
+This report sets out how the SEA and any views expressed by the consultation bodies or the public have influenced the development of the WRMP24.